kgfly/SimpleNvimEditor/README.md

 Releases are **not code-signed** (that requires a paid Apple developer account and a Windows certificate).
 The binaries are fine; the OS just can't verify who made them, so it warns on first launch.

-**All installation packages are built exclusively by the GitHub CI/CD pipeline with all security checks enabled.
-No third party is involved in the package creation.**
+And  all installation packages are built exclusively by the GitHub free tier CI/CD pipeline.

 - **macOS** — right-click the app and choose *Open*, or:
   ```sh